 Mortgage and other loan receivables represent the Authority's principal assets.
 Mortgage loans are financed through a combination of proceeds of notes and bonds and net assets accumulated since inception.
 Mortgage loan payments received from mortgagors are used to pay debt service due on outstanding bonds.
 The largest component of the Authority's liabilities is outstanding bonds payable, the majority of which is fixed rate to maturity dates that may extend into the future as much as forty years.
-The Authority continues to maintain its long-term rating of Aal from Moody's Investors Services for its general credit rating as well as all bond indentures other than the Commonwealth Mortgage Bonds indenture, which is rated Aaa.
-S&P Rating Services has a rating a of AA+ for the Authority's general credit as well as all bond indentures other than the Commonwealth Mortgage Bonds indenture.
-The Commonwealth Mortgage Bonds are rated AAA, subject to a negative credit watch and review announced by S&P on August 8, 2011 following the downgrading of the federal government credit rating the prior week.
+The Authority continues to maintain its long-term rating of Aa1 from Moody's Investors Services for its general credit rating as well as all bond indentures other than the Commonwealth Mortgage Bonds indenture, which is rated Aaa.
+S&P Rating Services has a rating a of AA+ for the Authority's general credit as well as all bond indentures other than the Commonwealth Mortgage Bonds indenture, which are rated AAA.
 Net assets are comprised of capital assets, net of related debt, restricted and unrestricted net assets.
 Capital assets, net of related debt represents office buildings, land, furniture and equipment, vehicles and an investment in rental property, less the current outstanding applicable debt.
 Restricted net assets represent the portion of net assets held in trust accounts for the benefit of the respective bond owners, subject to the requirements of the various bond indentures.
 Unrestricted net assets represent a portion of net assets that have been designated for a broad range of initiatives, such as administration of the Housing Choice Voucher program, support for REACH Virginia initiatives, contributions to bond issues and bond reserve funds, working capital, future operating and capital expenditures, and general financial support to the Authority's loan programs.